 Compulsory Subject Areas for Implementation

 A list of curriculum documents for compulsory subject areas that comprise programming for 2005-2006 in Early Years, Middle Years, and Senior Years English Program.
-The list includes Manitoba Text Book Bureau catalogue numbers to facilitate ordering.
+The list includes Manitoba Learning Resource Centre (formerly the Manitoba Text Book Bureau) catalogue numbers to facilitate ordering.
 As additional new curricula are released, they will replace existing curricula that pre-date 1995.
 These changes will be reflected in the listing.